§5A-3-10e. Prequalification agreement; agency-delegated bidding.

 (d) Delegated prequalification bidding procedures. —

-(1) A spending unit may commence the delegated prequalification bidding process by issuing a request for a commodity identified in the prequalification agreement stating in the request the quantity of the commodity to be procured.
+(1) A spending unit may commence the delegated prequalification bidding process by issuing a request for a commodity or service identified in the prequalification agreement stating in the request the quantity of the commodity or if a service, the scope of work to be completed, to be procured.

 (2) The prequalified vendor that submits the lowest bid in response to the request shall be awarded the procurement.